rushanshakya/DataVisualizationForBlueBellRecall/README.md

 - Did Blue Bell recall affect the sales of other ice creams?

 #### Sources of Data:
-- 3 grocery stores in LBK
+- 3 grocery stores in Lubbock, Texas
-- 5 mile radius from RCOBA
+- 5 mile radius from Rawls College Of Business, Texas Tech University
 - Daily transaction records
 - Data collected from September 2014 to August 2016
 - 24 months of data